Chart Color Schemes

 Hornsby - East is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Hornsby-East, as per the 2016 Census, has a high degree of cultural diversity with 62.4% of its population speaking a language other than English at home and 61.7% born overseas.
-Christianity is the predominant religion in Hornsby-East, comprising 35.2% of people.
-However, Hinduism is significantly overrepresented at 15.6%, compared to Greater Sydney's average of 7.3%.
+Hornsby-East has a population where 62.4% speak languages other than English at home, with 61.7% born overseas.
+Christianity is the predominant religion, comprising 35.2%.
+Hinduism is notably higher than regional averages at 15.6%, compared to Greater Sydney's 7.3%.

 Frequently Asked Questions - Diversity